 All students should expect to have both areas of weakness and areas of strength identified.
 Identifying these strengths and weaknesses is intended to facilitate student growth rather than be a list of what a student is doing "wrong".
 Engaging in self-reflection and receiving feedback from others is an extremely important piece of professional development, and a process that should continue across one's career as a psychologist.
-If information is included in any evaluation form that the student disagrees with, they are strongly encouraged to discuss this disagreement with the writer (or another faculty member they feel comfortable with) and at minimum have this disagreement documented in their file.
+If information is included in any evaluation form that the student disagrees with, they are strongly encouraged to discuss this disagreement with the writer (or another faculty member they feel comfortable with) and at minimum have the student's point of view documented in their file.